Celnet-hub/Booking-Website/README.md

 ```
 * TypeError - user.setPassword is not a function:  Userschema.plugin(passportLocalMongoose):

-* MongoError: E11000 duplicate key error collection: Cluster0.users index: username_1 dup key: { username: null } : was resolved by droping some indexes in the database. (read more on it)
+* MongoError: E11000 duplicate key error collection: Cluster0.users index: username_1 dup key: { username: null } : was resolved by dropping some indexes in the database. (read more on it)